nature-of-code/buyers-guide/README.md

 # Nature of Code Buyers Guide

-🚂 Thank you for your interest in purchasing **The Nature of Code**! 🎉

-🌍 I’ve received a lot of inquiries about where to find the book globally! 🌍

-This page compiles all the options to help you track down your copy, please contribute! 📖✨
+Thank you for your interest in purchasing **The Nature of Code**!
+I've received many inquiries about where to find the book globally, so this page is my best effort at compiling a list of options to help you track down a copy.
+If you can help provide more information about how to get the book in your local area, please [open an issue](https://github.com/nature-of-code/buyers-guide/issues) or submit a pull request here!
+You can also reach out to help@thecodingtrain.com for assistance.

-## **🚉 First Stop!**
+## 🚉 First Stop!

-Check here to see if these options will ship to you (or at least ship at a reasonable price):
+Start by trying these options!
+While buying direct from natureofcode.com is the best way to support the book, the shipping costs are very expensive for non-US addresses.

 * Buy Direct from [natureofcode.com](http://natureofcode.com)
 * [No Starch](https://nostarch.com/nature-code)